 Mr. F was 82 years old and worked part-time in Los Angeles.
-A month prior to the onset of abdominal pain, he was diagnosed with angina, CHF and atrial fib.
+A month before the onset of abdominal pain, he was diagnosed with angina, CHF, and atrial fib.
 Dr. R called Angel On My Shoulder for caregiver support and coordination care at discharge.
-An assessment was done in the patient’s home, to determine the needs of the client.
+An assessment was done in the patient’s home to determine the needs of the client.

 We met with Mr. F often during the first month and placed caregivers to meet his physical and social needs.
 The assessments identified the time frame of when the abdominal pain started.
 In reviewing records with Primary care MD, it was determined the anticoagulation medication started was causing pain.
 The medicating was changed.
 Mr. F’s abdominal pain stopped, and his wife continued to enjoy the support of caregivers in the home.
 Mr. F returned to work part-time, with the support of his caregiver/driver.